-Time for Art was set up by Sarah Moncrieff following many years of providing art workshops at Empire des Enfants in Senegal.
+Time for Art was set up by Sarah Moncrieff following many years of providing art workshops for children at Empire des Enfants in Senegal.

 Through her voluntary work there she saw the benefit gained by the children from being able to spend time on creative activity.

-She decided therefore to set up a charity dedicated to establishing a regular programme of art workshops for groups of people denied access to art in their daily lives.
+She decided to set up a charity dedicated to establishing a regular programme of art workshops for groups of people with limited access to art in their daily lives.

-In July 2017, an all party All-Party Parliamentary Group on Arts, Health and Wellbeing Inquiry Report concluded that:
+In July 2017, an All-Party Parliamentary Group on Arts, Health and Wellbeing Inquiry Report concluded that: